Champagne Taittinger

 Comtes de Champagne

-The prestige cuvée of the Maison, a Blanc de Blancs from pure Chardonnay.
+The prestige cuvée of the maison, a Blanc de Blancs from pure Chardonnay.
 Further technical details are not documented at this point, but the name stands for the pinnacle of the house.

 Type: Blanc de Blancs